What Are New York City Tenant Rights?

 As a tenant, you should always expect to live in safe housing conditions.

-If the physical conditions in your building are not on par, like the locks on doors don’t work, the washing machine and dryer are out of order or the elevator is out of service, notify the building owner or manager immediately.
+Suppose the physical conditions in your building are not on par, like the locks on doors not working.
+If the washing machine and dryer are out of order or the elevator is out of service, notify the building owner or manager immediately.

-If you live in a rent-stabilized building, as a tenant you may file a complaint with the state.
+If you live in a rent-stabilized building, you may file a complaint with the state as a tenant.

 Heating and Hot Water